gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Adding a function

-Feel free to modify Surreal for a particular project; but you can use this system to effortlessly merge functions with new versions.
+Feel free to modify Surreal for a particular project any way you like- but you can use this system to effortlessly merge functions with new versions.

 1. Add your function
  ```javascript